-- 1. Launch your Web browser.

-- Enter your printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14.

-- 3. Click Properties.

-- 4. On the left navigation pane, select the Protocols folder.

-- 5. Select SNMP.

-- 6. If prompted, enter your Admin or Key User name and password.

-- 7. Click the Disable SNMP Now button.

-- 8. Click the Save Changes button.
+- 1. Launch a Web browser from your computer. - 2.
+Enter your printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
+Click Properties. - 4.
+On the left navigation pane, select the Protocols folder. - 5.
+Select SNMP. - 6.
+If prompted, enter your Admin or Key User name and password. - 7.
+Click the Disable SNMP Now button. - 8.
+Click the Save Changes button.